6 Steps to Create a Repeatable Sales Process in Salesforce

 Step 5: Add custom features to strengthen your sales process

-Now it’s time to add additional custom features into Salesforce to help guide your sales process.
+Now, it’s time to add additional custom features into Salesforce to help guide your sales process.
 By far, the most widely used custom control feature in Salesforce is the validation rule, which allows you to require users to enter information before continuing further.
 This is especially helpful for ensuring sales reps don’t miss critical information.

 But there are two important things to remember here:

 1. Don’t overdo it.
-Some people, with the best of intentions, will create rules that actually take away from the process and frustrate users because of the endless “error, try again” messages;
+Some people, with the best of intentions, will create rules that take away from the process and frustrate users because of the endless “error, try again” messages;

-Stage 6: Deliver contextually-relevant tips and enablement materials that help with each stage of the process
+Stage 6: Deliver contextually relevant tips and enablement materials that help with each stage of the process

-This is extremely helpful because it provides relevant information on what reps should say and reference when talking to prospects while also requiring less effort from sales managers or administrators who would have to go through each Opportunity to give each rep their next steps.
+This is extremely helpful because it provides relevant information on what reps should say and reference when talking to prospects while requiring less effort from sales managers or administrators who would have to go through each Opportunity to give each rep their next steps.

 PRO TIP: Here are 7 habits of highly effective Salesforce trainers